 Ms. Tehrani joined VSE in August 2021 as Senior Vice President, Chief Legal Officer and Corporate Secretary.
 Ms. Tehrani is responsible for VSE's legal, compliance and regulatory functions.
 Ms. Tehrani brings more than two decades of expertise in senior legal and compliance roles at global public and private companies across multiple industries.
-Throughout her career, Ms. Tehrani has been integral in building and leading high performing teams, while driving the effective oversight of legal, governance and regulatory matters for both established and emerging growth organizations.
+Throughout her career, Ms. Tehrani has managed a broad range of matters including corporate strategy, board governance, public company matters, financings, regulatory compliance, mergers and acquisitions, risk management, data privacy, employment, intellectual property and litigation.
+In her role, she has built and led high performing teams to support transformation and growth in various companies.
 Ms. Tehrani began her legal career at the global law firm of Hogan Lovells LLP.
 She received a Juris Doctorate from Georgetown University Law Center and a Bachelor of Arts in Economics, cum laude, from Tufts University.